Chalwk/JeriCraftDocs/README.md

 🌟 **Welcome to the official JeriCraft Documentation Repository!** 🌟

-This repository contains guides, manuals, and documentation for both the JeriCraft **Minecraft** and **Halo: Combat Evolved** server(s).
-Whether you're new to the community or a seasoned player, you’ll find the resources you need to get the most out of your JeriCraft experience.
+This repository serves as the central hub for comprehensive guides, manuals, and documentation for the **JeriCraft Minecraft** and **Halo: Combat Evolved** servers.
+Whether you're a new player or a seasoned community member, you'll find everything you need to enhance your JeriCraft experience, from server features and commands to community guidelines and form templates.

 ---

 ## 🌍 Minecraft Documentation

+Explore detailed guides and resources for the JeriCraft Minecraft server:

 1. 🛠 **[About The Server](MINECRAFT/about-the-server/About.md)**
 2. 🚀 **[Getting Started](MINECRAFT/guides/GettingStarted.md)**